RosettaCommons/rosetta/source/external/README.md

 Additionally, the *.external.settings file can contain a "defines" list, for enabling particular preprocessor defines while compiling the external library specifically.

-There is also a "only_with_extras" list, which will compile the external library only when one of those particular extras builds are enabled.
+There is also a `only_with_extras` list, which will compile the external library only when one of those particular extras builds are enabled.
 Please note that when library specify `only_with_extras` it will still be build and link for default-build as well, but for default-build it will be build as library with an empty number of source files.

+There is also a `only_with_platforms` list that works in the same way as the `only_with_extras` list above, except that is filters according to the `build.options.os` variable (e.g., "windows", "macos" or "linux").

 2b) Custom compilation